medusajs/medusa/docs/content/advanced/backend/notification/how-to-create-notification-provider.md

       status: string;
       data: Record<string, unknown>;
     }> {
-    // check if the receiver of the notification should be changed const to: string = config.to ? config.to : notification.to
+    // check if the receiver should be changed const to: string = config.to ? config.to : notification.to

     // TODO resend the notification using the same data